ZationServer/zation-documentation/main.md

 At the moment there is only one client driver in JavaScript, so you have to write your client in JavaScript.

 The developer of the Zation framework is Luca Scaringella.
-The framework will constantly be maintained and improved.
+The framework will continuously be maintained and improved.

-> If you really don't know how you can implement something after reading this documentation.
-Try to look in the documentation of the Zation API.
+> If you don't know how you can implement something after reading this documentation, try to look in the documentation of the Zation API.
 If this not helps, you can send me a message to <a href="mailto:info@zation.de">info@zation.de</a>.

 ## Donate